bvschaik/julius/README.md

 - Android
 - Any compatible browser (Emscripten)

 While Julius does not implement any gameplay changes, a fork of Julius named [Augustus](https://github.com/Keriew/augustus) is implementing many long-wanted gameplay changes, such as roadblocks.
-Beware: Augustus does not support the original Caesar 3 save files, while Julius does.
 So use Julius for a more vanilla experience with some visual improvements, or Augustus for a different gameplay experience.

+Note: Julius save games are fully compatible with the original Caesar 3 save files and vice versa.
+Augustus can load original/Julius save games, but save games made with Augustus cannot be loaded in Julius or original Caesar 3.

 ![](res/vita/bg.png)